vincentchoqueuse/PhyCOM/README.md

     ]))
 ```

+During training, each layer will automatically update their trainable parameters.

 ### Custom Layer

 To create new custom linear layers, you have to code a new class that inherits from the `Trainable_Module` base class.
 The inherited class should override three methods : `compute_grad`, `backward` and `compute_H`.
 See the file `phycom/module.py`.